Beacon-Design/HTMLCSSJS_Study/Python/Python Study Notes/Statements.md

-#### Advanced sequence assignment patterns
+### Advanced sequence assignment patterns

-around the `=` symbol, we must generally have the same number of items on the right as we have variables on the left, or we’ll get an error.
+around the `=` symbol, **sequence assignments must generally have the same number of items on the right as we have variables on the left, or we’ll get an error**.

 ```
 >>> string = 'SPAM'